KnpLabs/KnpUserBundle/Resources/doc/emails.md

 An email is also sent when a user has requested a password reset.
 The FOSUserBundle provides password reset functionality in a two-step process.
-When a user wishes to reset their password they have to request a password reset.
-When a users does, he is sent an email containing a link to visit to reset their password.
-Upon visiting the link, the user will be identified with the token contained in the url.
-When the appropriate link is visited, the user will be presented with a form to enter in a new password.
+First the user must request a password reset.
+After the request has been made, an email is sent containing a link to visit.
+Upon visiting the link, the user will be identified by the token contained in the url.
+When the user visits the link and the token is confirmed, the user will be presented with a form to enter in a new password.

 ### Default Mailer Implementations